 Contract Drafting.
 Law 610.
 2 credits.
 This course teaches the principles of contemporary, negotiated contract drafting and introduces students to documents typically used in a variety of transactions.
 The skills gained will be applicable to any transactional practice and will even be useful to litigators.
 On finishing the course, students will know: the business purpose of each of the contract concepts; how to translate the business deal into contract concepts; how to draft each of a contract's parts; how to draft with clarity and without ambiguity; how to add value to a deal; how to work through the drafting process; and how to review and comment on a contract.

 Interviewing and Counseling.
 LAW 610.
 2 credits.
-Pass/no pass only.
-This course teaches critical lawyering skills through reading, lectures, discussions, participatory exercises, and role-playing, and it introduces the concept of the ?reflective practice? of law.
+This course teaches critical lawyering skills through reading, lectures, discussions, participatory exercises, and role-playing, and it introduces the concept of the “reflective practice” of law.
 Role-plays simulate common challenges in law practice that require judgment, skill, and sensitivity by the practitioner.
 Students learn how to develop effective attorney-client relationships, identify client interests and priorities, recognize different approaches to fact analysis, prepare for counseling sessions with a client, analyze consequences, and weigh alternatives.
 Emphasis on class participation.